Exclusive: Soros' son strikes out on his own

 (This story corrects date of Long-Term Capital Management’s collapse, spelling of Meriwether)

-Reporting by Matthew Goldstein and Jennifer Ablan; Additional reporting by Svea Herbst-Bayliss, Editing by Edward Tobin
+Reporting by Matthew Goldstein and Jennifer Ablan; Additional reporting by Svea Herbst-Bayliss, Editing by Edward Tobin, Gary Hill